kubes/backupscripts/README.md

       ]
     }

+To use a non-standard port, include this to the config file along with the "backup" and "exclude" blocks.
+An exmple with port 2345 is shown.
+If no port block is given, port 22 is used by default.

+      "port" : [
+	"ssh -p 2345"
+      ]

 Usually the backup scripts are run from a remote, off-site, server pulling down content from the servers to backup.
 Scripts are usually setup to run from cron periodically.